tacascer-org/xml-processor/README.md

 # xml-processor
 A set of utilities to process XML files.

-## `XMLIncludeFlattener`
+## Flatten `xs:include`s

 The `XMLIncludeFlattener` is a utility class in the `xml-processor` project.
-It is designed to process XML files that include other XML files using the `xs:include` tag.
+It is designed to recursively process XML files that include other XML files using the `xs:include` tag.
 The class reads an XML file and inlines all the included files into the main XML file.

 ### Usage